ShaharBand/lua-style-guide/README.md

 # Lua Style Guide

-Inspired by Python, this style guide provides conventions and best practices for writing clean, readable, and maintainable Lua code.
+Inspired by FiveM, this style guide provides conventions and best practices for writing clean, readable, and maintainable Lua code.
 By adhering to these guidelines, you can ensure consistency across your codebase and enhance collaboration with other developers.

 Feel free to fork this style guide and change to your own